ckomop0x-archived-projects/message-bird-pwa/README.md

 4. NodeJS (Express)
 5. Websockets
 6. Webpack
+7. Service Worker
-7. Jest, Enzyme
+8. Jest, Enzyme
-8. Prettier and TSLint for code checking and formatting
+9. Prettier and TSLint for code checking and formatting

 ## Description:
 This application allows a user to fill in a phone number and a message,